r-lgbtq/tidyrainbow/README.md

 ## A weekly social data project in R

-A weekly data project aimed at the LGBTQ+ community who use the R language ecosystem.
+A fortnightly data project aimed at the LGBTQ+ community who use the R language ecosystem.
 This is borne out of the lack of LGBTQ+ representation in the widely used datasets in data science.
 This project is a version of the `R4DS Online Learning Community` repository, where use of the `tidyverse` libraries is encouraged and where code is shared.
 The goal is to use your data visualisation and analysis skills and share your insights with the world.

 ---